-Last Year This Year General SC ST OBC/SBC/ VJNT Physically Challenged Total General SC ST OBC/SBC/ VJNT Physically Challenged Total Degree (Aided) 1973 37 22 14 2046 2124 32 2 32 2190 Degree (Unaided) 1123 17 20 7 1167 1275 20 3 17 1315 PG (Aided) 29 1 2 32 26 2 1 29 PG (Unaided) 209 3 3 215 270 1 271
+This Year Last Year General SC ST OBC/ SBC/ VJNT Physically Challenged Total General SC ST OBC/ SBC/ VJNT Physically Challenged Total Degree (Aided) 2110 22 04 32 17 2181 2124 32 2 32 1 2190 Degree (Unaided) 1435 28 04 22 04 1493 1275 20 3 17 1 1315 PG (Aided) 29 02 02 33 26 2 1 29 PG (Unaided) 347 01 03 351 270 1 271

-Demand ratio

-Dropout %

-5.4 Details of student support mechanism for coaching for competitive examinations (If any)

-Informal coaching for GMAT, GRE, CAT, CSIR, IFS, CA, CS, JNU, IIT, TISS, HCU, PET and Civil services is imparted by faculty members.
+Demand ratio $1:30$ Dropout % 2% 5.4 Details of student support mechanism for coaching for competitive examinations (If any) Informal coaching for GMAT, GRE, CAT,CSIR,IFS,CA,CS, JNU,IIT,TISS,HCU,PET and Civil services is imparted by faculty members.
 Multi skill developments workshops are conducted for the students to prepare them for industry jobs in the industry.

-No. of students beneficiaries >50

-5.5 No. of students qualified in these examinations

-NET SE T/SLET GATE 08 CAT 10 IAS/IPS etc State PSC UPSC 01 Oth ners

-5.6 Details of student counselling and career guidance

-Personal Counselling

-In the academic year 2014-2015, a total of 33 students came for counselling.
-These students had issues regarding behaviour as they were unable to manage stress, could not concentrate etc. Lack of motivation was also a major problem for quite a few students.
-Students were troubled due to relationship issues with their family members, friends or special friends.
-Many students had emotional issues, feelings of loneliness and a few suffered from mood swings.
-A few students had problems adjusting in the college and found it difficult in make friends or participate in various activities.
-2 cases were psychotic in nature and were later diagnosed with schizophrenia by doctors.
-A few students sought help in framing a time schedule.
-One case of self harm and one of gender identity issues was recorded.
-5 students came for follow-up sessions in the next academic year (2015-2016).

-Personal guidance was the first step to understanding their goals, family environment and aptitude.
-Then an overview of the array of careers, professions and businesses was given to the students.
-Interaction with industry experts in the fields the students were interested in, were organised on one on one basis.
+No. of students beneficiaries More than 50 students 5.5 No. of students qualified in these examinations N.A.
+NET SET/SLET GATE CAT IAS/IPS etc State PSC UPSC Others 5.6 Details of student counselling and career guidance Personal Counselling (PC): In the academic year 2015-2016 a total of 41 students came for counselling.
+Counselees came in expressing concern regarding behavioural problems such as they were unable to manage stress, concentration issues.
+A case of severely repressed anger leading to self harm was dealt with.
+Motivation was also a major problem with quite a few counselees.
+This year many counselees came up with relationship issues with their family members' friends or special friends.
+Many counselees came up with emotional issues of feeling lonely and a few having mood swings.
+A few counselees came in with adjustment issues in college.
+They found difficulty in making friends or participation in various activities.
+A few counselees came to seek help for scheduling.
+A couple of counselees were dealing with self harm issues and a gender identity case was recorded.
+Cognitive-Behavioural therapy, NLP, Writing therapy, Affirmations are the therapeutic modalities used during the session.
+A workshop on emotional intelligence was conducted with the T.Y.B.A. psychology students.
+General Counselling (GC): Personal Interviews and interaction with parents was the first step to understand the student's problems, aptitude and goals.
+Then an overview of the plethora of careers, professions and businesses was given to the students.
+Interaction with industry experts in the fields students were interested were organised on one on one basis.
 Students were encouraged to research on their own first to acquire knowledge of the fields they were trying to opt for and thereafter look for job opportunities as well as entrepreneurial and professional possibilities open to them in the future.
 The students were also encouraged to look at pay structures to understand the earning capacity of a given career.

-No. of students benefitted
+Apart from that constant interaction from their first year to their final year in college was encouraged to strengthen their belief in the career path they had chosen.
+No. of students benefitted PC: 39 GC: 200